Driving License in China

 Public Transport Vs. Driving

-In cities such as Beijing and Shanghai, public transportation is highly efficient and extensive, making it a viable alternative to driving.4, EUR 0.37).
+In cities such as Beijing and Shanghai, public transportation is highly efficient and extensive, making it a viable alternative to driving.
+Beijing and Shanghai metro tickets start from CNY 3 (~$0.42 USD), making it one of the world's most affordable metro systems.
 However, for those living in suburban areas or frequently traveling to less accessible locations, having a driving license can provide greater flexibility and convenience.
 In smaller cities like Kunming, where public transport options are limited, driving becomes a more practical choice for daily commutes.

 Table Comparison of Driving License Costs